linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

 In this guide you'll learn how to install Magento on CentOS7.
 Magento Community Edition (CE) is a free, open-source e-commerce platform.
 It is one of the most popular solutions for self-hosted online stores due to its simple yet powerful admin panel and its large community of developers.

 Because of the resources needed by some Magento plugins, it is strongly recommended that you have at least a **4GB Linode**.
-Running Magento on a smaller Linode may result in certain scripts causing the server to crash under medium to heavy traffic.
+We'll need to allocate up to 2GB memory for PHP and Magento use, so running Magento on a smaller Linode may result in certain scripts causing the server to crash under medium to heavy traffic.

 {: .note}
 > This guide explains how to install the latest Magento release.
 For the Community Edition, this will be version 2.1.x.
 If you plan to use data, themes, and extensions from an older Magento site, be sure to check for compatibility issues between the two versions since not everything may function as it did in older releases.